dippy2214/Checkers-AI/README.md

 learning work.
 However, I have a more fundamental understanding of the principles behind more conventional AI techniques - something that makes me more cofident in my ability to make them work to a deadline.
 But the real kicker is that I just truly don't enjoy working with machine learning the same way I do conventional
 AI logic.
 I've tried it out and it's fine, not the worst thing in the world, but I didn't become a programmer to automate the problem solving phase.
 It's what
-I'm here for and I want to understand everything my code is doing and why it's so cool and what the clever little optimisations are for.
+I fell in love with coding for, and I want to understand everything my code is doing and why it's so cool and what the clever little optimisations are for.